Thank you for your interest in Urban Village Farmers’ Market Association (UVFM)!

 Artisans (Non-food Producer) $55 / $50 Members

-Included in every stall fee is a state-mandated tax of $2.00 per market day that is transferred directly to the California Department of Food and Agriculture.
+Included in every stall fee is a state-mandated tax of $2.00 per market day that UVFM transfers directly to the California Department of Food and Agriculture.

-UVFM has a $60 annual membership enrollment period every Spring for all of our new and active vendors, which affords a $5 discount to the weekly stall fee as well as priority placement and access to our member's resource portal.
+UVFM’s Annual Membership Registration Fee of $60.
+The enrollment period is every Spring (March-May) for all of our new and active vendors, Membership affords a $5 discount to the weekly stall fee as well as priority placement and access to our member's resource portal.

 What type of insurance Will I need to carry?

 Admitted UVFM vendors will need to carry general liability insurance with minimum coverage of $1,000,000, with Urban Village Farmers' Market Association named as an additional insured on the policy.

 Can I sell items prepared in my home kitchen?

 All non-agricultural food products must come from a certified kitchen.
 While California law allows the limited sale of food products manufactured in a home kitchen per the California Cottage Food Act (AB 1616), we do not currently admit those products from non-agricultural "Prepared Food" producers in our markets.

 Alcohol sales and sampling are allowed in UVFM farmers' markets under certain circumstances.